The Norwegian Rosemaling Tradition is a Beloved Form of Decorative Folk Art Painting

 Torunn Rød Farsund of Os in western Norway descends from an unbroken line of five generations of rosemalers.
-Rosemaling, or “rose painting” is a Norwegian folk art that began originally in the low-land areas of eastern Norway about 1750.
+Rosemaling, or “rose painting” is a form of decorative folk art painting important to Norwegian culture that began originally in the low-land areas of eastern Norway about 1750.

-Os, Norway has been a center for rosemaling in in the west of the country since 1850 and is one of only two areas that sustains an unbroken tradition of Rosemaling.
-The Os technique is widely appreciated as being a highly distinctive and beautiful form of Norwegian Rosemaling.
+Os, Norway has been a center for rosemaling in in the west of the country since 1850 and is one of only two areas that sustains an unbroken tradition of rosemaling.
+The Os technique is widely appreciated as being a highly distinctive and beautiful form of rosemaling important to Norwegian culture.

 Between 1825 and 1925, more than 800,000 Norwegians immigrated to America–about one-third of Norway’s population.
 The migration was fueled by a desire to escape poverty, as well as religious persecution–many of the emigrees were Quakers.
 The movement also included craftsmen seeking a larger and more diverse market, and rosemaling began to go out of style in Norway in the late 1800s.

 But times change.
 Today, Norway ranks as the second-wealthiest country in the world thanks in large part to the discovery of oil in the North Sea in the late 1960s.
 And rosemaling was rediscovered by Norwegian–Americans who began to appreciate anew the beautifully rosemaled trunks their ancestors had brought with them on their journey across the Atlantic.
 Today, there is interest in not only appreciating rosemaled pieces from the past but in enjoying the practice of the folk art.
-Torunn is playing a part in keeping the tradition alive and teaches rosemaling both locally in Os, as well as at classes held in the U.S.
+Torunn is playing a part in keeping this distinctly Norwegian brand of folk art painting tradition alive and teaches rosemaling both locally in Os, as well as at classes held in the U.S.

 What is Norwegian rosemaling and where are its roots?